YxAc/files_backup/README.md

 3. When setting up the stand-alone hbase on Ubuntu, you may fail to start it because of the `/etc/hosts` file.
 You can refer to <http://hbase.apache.org/book/quickstart.html#ftn.d2907e114> to fix the problem.

 4. When using the Minos client to install a service package, if you get an error of `socket.error: [Errno 101] Network is unreachable`, please check your tank server configuration in `deploy.cfg` file, you might miss it.

+Note: More advanced features, see the Minos wiki <https://github.com/XiaoMi/minos/wiki>